-Monetary donations help foster children obtain the support they need most.
-The UMFS Treatment Foster Care Program works with foster children and teens who are working to overcome past trauma or abuse or are struggling with behavioral or medical challenges.
+Monetary donations help children in foster care obtain the support they need most.
+The UMFS Treatment Foster Care Program works with children and teens in foster care who are working to overcome past trauma or abuse or are struggling with behavioral or medical challenges.
 UMFS works hard to identify supportive foster families and provide extensive, specialized training and comprehensive ongoing support.

 2. Planned Giving

-Make a planned gift and create a legacy that will support foster children for many years to come.
+Make a planned gift and create a legacy that will support children in foster care for many years to come.

-There are many ways to participate in planned giving, including leaving a bequest to UMFS in your will, donating stock or securities, making a gift from your retirement plan or life insurance, or creating a charitable gift annuity or other specialized gifts.
+There are many ways to participate in planned giving, including leaving a bequest to UMFS in your will, donating stock or securities, making a gift from your retirement plan or life insurance, or creating other specialized gifts.
 Your gift is an investment in high-risk children and their families, helping them become self-sufficient, contributing members of their communities, now and into the future.
 Depending on the approach you choose, your gift may also be tax deductible.